Logo Logo

 Öğrenme Çıktısı (Kazanımlar)

-Pupils can get ready for the writing-expression process about the current content on “family life with family members and family members’ physical appearances and physical features” in an age- and level-appropriate way.
+Pupils can get ready for the writing-expression process about the current content on “homes, houses and neighbourhoods with parts, rooms and furniture in the house; pets in the house” in an age- and level-appropriate way.

-Pupils can copy the model/example on the writing task about the current content on “family life with family members and family members’ physical appearances and physical features” based on the model/example provided to practise for further writing activities.
+Pupils can copy the model/example on the writing task about the current content on “homes, houses and neighbourhoods with parts, rooms and furniture in the house; pets in the house” based on the model/example provided to practise for further writing activities.

-Pupils can organise and form a content for the assigned writing task on the current content “family life with family members and family members’ physical appearances and physical features” based on the model/example provided.
+Pupils can organise and form a content for the assigned writing task on the current content “homes, houses and neighbourhoods with parts, rooms and furniture in the house; pets in the house” based on the model/example provided.

 Süre Bileşenleri